aollin/racechrono-ble-diy-device/README.md

 18 | HDOP (dop * 10), invalid value 0xFF
 19 | VDOP (dop * 10), invalid value 0xFF

-# GPS time characteristic (UUID 4)
+## GPS time characteristic (UUID 4)

+This characteristic is read and notify only.

  byte index | description
  ----------- | ----------------------------------
  0-3 | Sync bits (3 bits) and hour and date (21 bits = (year - 2000) * 8928 + (month - 1) * 744 + (day - 1) * 24 + hour)

 The two GPS characteristics should be matched by comparing the sync bits.
-If sync bits differ, then either of the characteristics should be updated.
+If sync bits differ, then the client waits for either of the characteristics to update.

 # Parts list